fooltowise/NeroNotes/Nero's Notes/Assurance Benefits.md

 Assurance benefits also appear in many settings outside of manufacturing.
 When parents buy baby food, a well-known brand like Nestlé's Gerber provides assurance that the food is healthy and safe.
 Companies pay a premium to use well-known product testing or auditing firms - such as the Big Four - both as an internal assurance benefit and because it offers assurance to stakeholders.
 Farmers pay a premium to tractors from manufacturers such as John Deere because they offer time-tested quality products, fearing the risk of equipment failure on harvest result.

-Assurance benefits are often based on [[Reputation as signalling| Reputation]].
+Assurance benefits are often based on [[Reputation as signaling| Reputation]].
 A Reputation of high quality or reliability is earned over time.
 To compete with reputation is almost impossible, no matter how much money is staked on it.